SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

     The framework does not depend on IDEA.
 If you use this IDE, you may want look into this code to configure your projects similarly.
  3. Adds JUnit dependencies by applying the `tests.gradle` script plugin.
-    We chose to extract this code into separate files to simplify the code of `build.gradle`.
+    We chose to extract this and previous scripts into separate files to simplify the code of `build.gradle`.
  4. Defines the `sayHello` task which runs the `Example` application, which orchestrates the demo.

 We are not reviewing these parts of the project configuration deeper because they are not related to the use of the Spine framework.
-If you're interested in more details, please look into the code and comments.
+If you're interested in more details, please look into the code of these scripts and comments.

 <p class="lead">To be continued...</p>